fhoedemakers/PicoSystem_InfoNes/README.md

 - B : Exit meni

-**Attention: the upload address has been changed from 0x10080000 to 0x10110000.** This is because of the additional size of the built-in game baked into the executable.

 ## Screen Resolution
 The original Nintendo Entertainment System has a resolution of 256x240 pixels.
 The PicoSystem has a resolution of 240x240 pixels.
 Therefore, on the PicoSystem the first and last 8 Pixels of each horizontal line are not visible.